 My name is Naomi Clifford and I have worked for the NHS in Acute Mental Health for 16 years, alongside gaining a Joint Honours BA in Education Studies and Early Years.
 I have a particular interest in academic research, clinical practice-based improvement and bridging the gap between the two.
 Life-long learning, knowledge sharing and empowerment of others are additionally important to me.
-As part of three older children, the numerous inequalities face by people of Black, Asian and ethnic minority heritage is becoming more apparent, and I am committed to actively supporting the development of sustainable changes in order to improve the futures and life chances of those affected.
+As part of three older children, the numerous inequalities face by people of ethnic minority heritage is becoming more apparent, and I am committed to actively supporting the development of sustainable changes in order to improve the futures and life chances of those affected.

 My name is Joy Gana-Inatimi.
 I am a Consultant Chartered Physiotherapist with over 20 years’ clinical experience in managing multiple pathologies.
 I have worked across critical care, acute medicine, rehabilitation and primary care and I’m passionate about empowering patients to self-manage effectively and developing health care professionals to support patients through their patient journey.
 I have also lectured, specialising in anatomy and physiology, developing clinical skills, complex case management, long term condition management, rehabilitation, clinical leadership and research.
 Through my PhD at UCLan, I have designed an online resource for Liverpool CCG that provides tips and advice for patients with chronic respiratory disease.

 My name is Bash.
 I work as a Sports Instructor and healthcare professional providing therapeutic services for the NHS.
 I am also a Health, Wellbeing and Recovery champion within the organisation.
-In addition, I am passionate about Equality, Diversity and Inclusion as well as an active member of the Black, Asian, and minority ethnic steering group hoping to make a change within our healthcare system by making improvements.
+In addition, I am passionate about Equality, Diversity and Inclusion as well as an active member of the ethnic minority steering group hoping to make a change within our healthcare system by making improvements.
 Furthermore, I am an activist against discrimination and oppression whilst my friends and families would describe me as determined, compassionate and the voice of the voiceless.

 My name is Leila.
 I am a mum of three, accredited Cognitive Behavioural Psychotherapist, Clinical Supervisor, Equality Activist and Part-time Lecturer.
 I chair the South London & Maudsley NHS Trust Psychology and Psychotherapy (P&P) race equity working group and I’m a member of the British Association for Behavioural & Cognitive Psychotherapies Equality & Culture Group.